Derrell-Crandall/github-slideshow/_posts/0000-01-02-Derrell-Crandall.md

 ---
 layout: slide
-title: "Welcome to our Derrell-Crandall slide!"
+title: "Welcome to our Derrell-Crandall slide! 🎉"
 ---
 #Just commenting to trigger change
 ![This is an image](https://myoctocat.com/assets/images/base-octocat.svg)